Gautam Rode & Pankhuri Awasthy Get Engaged; Also See Mehendi Pictures

 Gautam Rode & Pankhuri Awasthy

 For the uninitiated, Gautam and Pankhuri met each other on the sets of Sony TV's Suryaputra Karn.
 Gautam played the role of Karna, while Pankhuri was seen as Draupadi.
-(Image Source: Twitter)
+(Image Source: Instagram)

 Latest TRP Ratings: Kundali Bhagya Is Back On Top Slot; Yeh Rishta Kya Kehlata Hai Drops Down!